-Roy Hart Theatre’s dream when it came to Malérargues in 1974 was to create a living theatre of reflection, research, creation and recreation ‘away from the world’.
+When the Roy Hart Theatre came to Malérargues in 1974, the dream was to create a living theatre of reflection, research, creation, and recreation ‘away from the world’.
 The world has changed so much since that time and on many levels our revolution of the extended human voice has succeeded.
 But one thing that hasn’t changed is the alienation of the individual from soul, and art from life.
 Healing that gap is still the centre of the work and the inspiration of the theatre at Malérargues.

-Where there once was a tightly-knit hermetic theatre of 47 persons, Malérargues now is a centre and constellation point for a worldwide association of thousands, interested in furthering the heritage of that theatre.
-Especially active with workshops and performances during the summer months, the whole year is alive with rehearsal, workshops, open classes, member residences for creation and study.
+Where there once was a tightly-knit hermetic group of 47 individuals, Malérargues is now a centre and nucleus for a worldwide association of thousands, interested in furthering the heritage of the theatre.
+Most active during the summer months, Malérargues is nevertheless alive year round with rehearsals, performances, workshops, open classes, and residencies for creation and study.
 The dream is still alive and well.

 Accommodation at Malérargues

-Students are lodged in simple but comfortable shared rooms (called gîtes) with two, three or four beds with bathrooms (showers) and two equipped kitchens.
+Students are housed in simple but comfortable shared rooms (called gîtes) with two, three, or four beds, shared bathrooms (showers), and two equipped kitchens.
 Sheets and blankets are provided.

-1) we do not make or take reservations for participants lodging outside the Centre,
+1) we do not make reservations for participants wishing to stay outside the Centre.

-For residencies and longer stays it may be possible to rent appartments in the Château – these too also get booked early for the summer.
+For residencies and longer stays it may be possible to rent apartments in the Château – these too also get booked early, especially during the summer season.

 GUEST HOUSING AND APPARTMENTS